Everyone can benefit from a career portfolio whether your industry requires you to keep one or not.

 Compensation is based on value.
 Wakeman says compensation should be based “on the value you add, not the needs you have.”
 It's not effective to ask for a raise based on personal financial needs or cost of living increases.
 Fair compensation is based on performance.
 So arm your portfolio with evidence-based examples of specific ways you add value to the organization when broaching the subject of a raise.

-You should also research pay through resources like payscale.com prior to any conversations about compensation, whether at the time of hire or in preparation for performance evaluations.
+You should also research pay through resources like payscale.com, which has a salary profile for job seekers, prior to any conversations about compensation, whether at the time of hire or in preparation for performance evaluations.
 Most salaries are negotiable and fall within a range.
 The more they want you, and the more rare and in-demand your skillset, the more leverage you have.

 360s.
 One type of performance evaluation is a 360.
 Rather than relying only on feedback from the manager and an employee’s self-evaluation, this type of review includes feedback from a variety of other sources like peers, subordinates, superiors, external clients, internal colleagues, etc. A 360 offers a more complete picture of your overall performance, but it is also a time-consuming review process that only large organizations may have the resources to conduct on an annual basis.